Shangrila-VHP/shangrila-vhp/README.md

 **Shangrila Veterans Healing Places**: Creating and encouraging the creation of Safe Havens.
 Starting with veterans and single-parents.

 At **Shangrila Veterans Healing Places**, the primary mission is to provide safe and secure environments where veterans and single-parents. can find hope and healing, assisted by evidence based practitioners.
-A stable and comfortable place can greatly assit in the healing process.
+A stable and comfortable place that can greatly assist in the healing process.
 The intention is to scale Shangrila-VHP in successive phases.

 [Note: Front view of one of the buildings.]
 ![](img/03-10-2024-Render-CoPilot-Hooyah-Main-05.jpg)